Actindo-AG/Documentation/PIM/API/01_Overview.md

 The *Actindo Core1 OpenAPI* supports the  standard *Actindo Core1 Platform* operations, such as create, edit, and delete products.
 In addition to the standard features available via user interface, it offers advanced functionalities to manage resources more quickly and efficiently.
 For example, you can create or maintain multiple products simultaneously, and move one or several variant products to another master product just with one API call.

 You can use the API both in staging and production instances of your *Actindo Core1 Platform*.
-Bear in mind that every *Actindo Core1 Platform* account is unique in its API configuration due to the individual construction of the installed and extended modules, and therefore the addressable endpoints and fields may vary.
+Bear in mind that each *Actindo Core1 Platform* account is unique in its API configuration due to the individual construction of the installed and extended modules, and therefore the addressable endpoints and fields may vary.

 In the following, you will find a detailed description of the *Actindo Core1 OpenAPI* basic requirements.